XRPLF/xrpl-dev-portal/docs/use-cases/defi/integrate-with-xrpl-dex.md

 * Optionally, one or more warm wallets to provide an additional layer of security between the cold and hot wallets.
 Unlike a hot wallet, the secret key of a warm wallet doesn't need to be online.
 Additionally, you can distribute the secret keys for the warm wallet to several different people and implement [multi-signing](multi-signing.html) to increase security.

-There isn't a dedicated "create account" transaction.
-The [Payment](payment.html) transaction automatically creates a new account if the payment sends enough XRP to a mathematically-valid address that doesn't already have an account.
+To create a new account in the XRP Ledger, you use a `Payment` transaction to deliver enough XRP to a mathematically-valid address that doesn't already have an account.
 This is called funding an account, and creates an `AccountRoot` entry in the ledger.
-No other transaction can create an account.
-To learn how to set up accounts, see: [Creating Accounts](accounts.html#creating-accounts).
+The minimum amount of XRP to create a new account is the [account base reserve](reserves.html#owner-reserves) amount, currently {% $env.PUBLIC_BASE_RESERVE %}.
+For more information on setting up accounts, see: [Creating Accounts](payment.html#creating-accounts).

 ## Managing Off-Ledger Assets (Optional)

-If you are setting up an exchange to hold custody of user funds, you must manage your own balance sheet to track customers' holdings.
-In this situation, the exchange's accounts are represented _on-chain_ and can be queried.
-All users of that exchange are handled _off-chain_ by the exchange's accounting system.
+If you are setting up an exchange to hold custody of user funds, you must manage your own balance sheet to track customers' holdings _off-chain_.
+An XRPL account can hold funds for multiple users, but it can't determine how to allocate those funds _on-chain_.

 XRP are represented on the XRP Ledger as an unsigned integer count of _drops_, where one XRP is 1,000,000 drops.
-Ripple recommends that your accounting software handles XRP balances in _drops_, but displays to users their balance in units of XRP.
+It is recommends that your accounting software handles XRP balances in _drops_, but displays to users their balance in units of XRP.

 One drop (.000001 XRP) can't be further subdivided.
 Keep this in mind when calculating and displaying rates between XRP and other assets.